Skip Navigation

 The assessor can estimate the market value of property based on the sale prices of similar properties.
 A property can also be valued based on the depreciated cost of materials and labor required to replace it.
 Commercial property may be valued on its potential to produce rental income for its owners.
 In other words, the assessor can use whatever approach provides the best estimate of a property’s market value.

 It is up to individual property owners to monitor their own assessments.
 Taxpayers should bring any questions about assessments to the assessor before the tentative roll is established (contact your assessor for the tentative roll date).
-In an informal setting the assessor can explain how the assessment was determined and the rationale behind it.
+A tentative roll is a list for the current year that shows assessment information for every property in the municipality.

 Assessors are interested only in fairly assessing property in their assessing unit.
 If your assessment is correct and your tax bill still seems too high, the assessor cannot change that.
 Complaints to the assessor must be about how your property is assessed.

 The tax rate is determined by the amount of the tax levy.
-There are several steps involved in determining the tax levy.
+There are several steps involved in determining a tax levy.
 First, the taxing jurisdiction (a school district, town, county, etc.) develops and adopts a budget.
 Revenue from all sources other than the property tax (State aid, sales tax revenue, user fees, etc.) is determined.
 These revenues are subtracted from the original budget and the remainder becomes the tax levy.
-It is the amount of the tax levy that is raised through the property tax.
+On your tax bill property tax rates are expressed as a percentage per $1,000.00 of the assessed value of your real property.

-Remember that the real property tax is an ad valorem tax, or a tax based on the value of property.
-Two owners of real property of equal value should pay the same amount in property taxes.
-Also, the owner of more valuable property should pay more in taxes than the owner of less valuable property.
+Property taxes are an ad valorem tax, a tax based on the assessed value of real property.
+Two owners of property that are of equal value should pay the same amount in property taxes.
+For example, the owner of more valuable property should pay more in taxes than the owner of less valuable property.

 $2,000,000 / $40,000,000 = .05 x $1,000 = $50 (tax rate)